Are you seeking a healthier dining option in Kansas? Find the freshest salads in the state using this handy restaurant guide.

 Plan your visit around one of their live music nights when everyone in the county shows up to sip and listen to sounds.

-The brewery quickly expanded from one barrel to five barrels since its opening in 2022.
-Although they don’t off traditional beer flights, I wanted to taste all five of their brews ranging from an espresso stout to a golden ale.
-Each one tasted true to character and exceeded my expectations.
-My favorite was Snap Chaps Western IPA, and lucky for me, I took a crowler home to enjoy later.
+The brewery has quickly expanded from one barrel to five since opening in 2022.
+Although they don’t offer traditional beer flights, I wanted to taste all five of their brews, ranging from an espresso stout to a golden ale.

-They invite breweries who use their hops to join the tap wall.
+They invite breweries that use their hops to join the tap wall.
 Patrons can choose from guest taps from makers like Fields and Ivy Brewery, Free State Brewing Company, and Kansas Territory Brewing Company.
-Non-beer drinkers will appreciate their selection of wine and coffee bar selections.

 I was impressed by the brewery’s ample space to unwind and craft beer.
 Locals grouped up at tables with a view of the game.

 I couldn’t decide which beer I wanted, so I created a flight of 3 oz pours.
 Cool Mom Pomegranate Saison was a winner.
 But if I’m honest, I enjoyed all of the beer in the flight.
-The brewery doesn’t serve food, but snacks were available for purchase.
+The brewery doesn’t serve food, but snacks are available for purchase.
 The vibe was relaxing as alternative music played in the background.

 During my private tour, I learned that the owners always wanted to serve a variety of beers.
 Nearly a dozen taps line the wall behind the bar of flagship beers and collaborations with other breweries.
-I enjoyed a flight featuring five beers ranging in flavors and ABV strengths.
+I enjoyed a flight featuring five beers with varied flavors and ABVs.
 Top Traveler, a New Zealand IPA, was awarded the best beer in the line-up.

 Individual tasters are $3, but a flight of tasters is the way to go.
 Most patrons seemed to agree, as nearly everyone had a board and a flight card at their table.
 A continuous rotation of beer keeps regulars coming back for more.
 Open Tuesday-Sunday, the brewery hosts pop-up shop events, trivia nights, and the like.
 Visit on Wednesday nights to build a mixed four-pack or to enjoy a $5 full pour during Music Bingo.

-Their menu has always included items made from fresh ingredients with flair.
+Their menu has always featured items made with fresh ingredients and flair.
 You won’t find standard pub grub at Free State.
 The menu options appeal to foodies who appreciate unique flavor combinations and the freshest ingredients.
-We enjoyed the Filipino Egg Rolls with Sesame Chile Soy Dipping Sauce as an appetizer.
-We shared the Nashville Chicken Mac, Free State Fish, and Chips for dinner.
-Both entrees exceeded our expectations.

 I highly recommend stopping at Free State Brewing Co. for lunch or dinner during your visit to Lawrence.
 Although they are not hosting brewery tours, you can check their